-13. Warrant Derivative
+10. Warrant Liability

-The warrants expiring in January 2017 were issued in a currency other than the Company's functional currency and therefore, in accordance with ASC 815 Derivatives and Hedging, are considered a derivative instrument and recorded on the balance sheet as a warrant liability.
+The warrants that expired in January 2017 were issued in a currency other than the Company's functional currency and therefore, in accordance with ASC 815 Derivatives and Hedging, are considered a derivative instrument and recorded on the balance sheet as a warrant liability.
 The fair value of the warrant liability was estimated on the date of issue and is re-measured at each reporting period using a binomial model until expiration or exercise of the underlying warrants.